ITALY - TUSCANY

 * Day 03 (Thu 02 Jun): ROME – PITIGLIANO – MONTEPULCIANO – PIENZA [B/L/D]

 Breakfast at your hotel and check-out.
 Transfer by coach to Pitigliano [Pitigliano is an attractive and old-fashioned hilltop town in the province of Grosseto, one of the enchanting “tufa towns” of Tuscany, inhabited since the Etruscan times (8th to 5th centuries BC) that became known as “Little Jerusalem” for the historical presence of a well-integrated Jewish community].
 Guided sightseeing tour of Pitigliano, including the Medicean Aqueduct (a hydraulic engineering structure built in the 16th century and designed for the water supply of the town), Pitigliano’s historic centre with the Palazzo Orsini (a fortified palace with elegant Renaissance features), the fountain of Sette Cannelle, the Cathedral of Santi Pietro e Paolo (also called Duomo di Pitigliano, a late 13th-century church that was rebuilt several times), the Church of Santa Maria e San Rocco (the town’s oldest church erected in the 13th-century over the grounds of a former pagan temple).
 Visit the ancient Jewish Quarter, also called Ghetto, built by the Jewish community in the late 16th century after their arrival in Pitigliano where local rulers allowed them to settle in peace and flourish; Visit the ancient Jewish houses with their specific rooms, the Synagogue and the Museum of Jewish Culture; Taste the “Sfratto” traditional sweet pastry.
 Take a nice panoramic walk from via Santa Chiara to Piazza della Repubblica to enjoy a fantastic view over the underneath valleys.
 Lunch at a local restaurant.
 Transfer by coach to Montepulciano [One of the most attractive Tuscan hill towns despite its small size, Montepulciano was built on a limestone ridge of Monte Poliziano in the province of Siena, over the ancient Etruscan city of Nocera Alfaterna.
 Montepulciano is a major producer of pork, cheese, pasta and honey, and is known worldwide for not just one but two excellent wines, the Vino Nobile and Rosso di Montepulciano].
 Guided sightseeing tour of Montepulciano, including Piazza Grande (a monumental square sitting at the town’s highest point and a cozy space enclosed within the ring of elegant buildings) with the 16th-century Santa Maria Assunta Cathedral (also called Duomo di Montepulciano that houses a massive 15th-century Assumption of the Virgin triptych by Taddeo di Bartolo), Palazzo Comunale (early Renaissance town hall designed by the Florentine architect Michelozzo), the beautiful old residences, Piazza Michelozzo with the 13th-century St. Augustin Church and its Pulcinella Tower.
-Visit one of the historic underground wine cellars of Montepulciano with wine tasting.
+Guided visit to Cantina Crociani, one of the historical ageing cellars located in the underground spaces of Montepulciano, followed by local wine and extra virgin oil tasting.
 Transfer by coach to your hotel in Pienza for check-in and dinner.

 Overnight in Pienza [Relais Il Chiostro di Pienza]